Special Notes regarding the Meeting Minutes

 Fraternity:

-Latino Roundtable: GK Peters reported.
+Latino Roundtable: GK reported.

 · The Latino Roundtable meets on the 2nd & 4th Thursdays of each month in the Juan Diego Room from 7-8:30pm.

 Unfinished Business: Any motion tabled from the prior meeting.
-No motions were tabled from the prior meeting.

 New Business: